10/24/2024

 speaker

-The next question comes from the line of Stefan Golfin.
+The next question comes from the line of Stefan Goffin.
 Your line is now open.
 Please go ahead.

 speaker

 Yes, hello.
 A couple of questions relating to Norway.
-You mentioned the value of the deal to the armed forces in Norway of $300 million for four years.
-But this is an extension.
+You mentioned the value of the deal to the armed forces in Norway of not 300 million for four years, but this is an extension.
 Is this an increase in order value?
-And then secondly, other mobile service revenue in Norway beat at least my expectations and it was up close to 25% quarter on quarter.
-What was driving this and how much is ice out of this business?
-Tellenor quantified the impact to them to around NOC 400 million in 2025, NOC 400 million in 2026 and NOC 200 million in 2027.
-This would indicate that ice represents more than half of the revenue in this revenue line in 2024.
-Any comments relating to the ice contract and if it's ice that drew the strong performance in this revenue line this quarter?
+And then secondly, other mobile service revenue in Norway beat at least my expectations, and it was up close to 25% quarter on quarter.
+What was driving this, and how much is ICE out of this business?
+Telenor quantified the impact to them to around NOC 400 million in 2025, NOC 400 million in 2026, and NOC 200 million in 2027.
+This would indicate that ICE represents more than half of the revenue in this revenue line in 2024.
+So any comments relating to the ICE contract and if it's ICE that drew the performance in this revenue line this quarter.
 Thank you.

 speaker